gauravssnl/python-opencv-builds/README.md

 # python-opencv-builds
-This repository contains opencv builds for Python2 and Python3 for Ubuntu.
+This repository contains opencv builds for Python2 and Python3 for Ubuntu/Linux

 OpenCV version = 3.2.0